BREAST RECONSTRUCTION USING TISSUE FLAPS IN HOUSTON & WEBSTER, TX

 Your board-certified plastic surgeon will determine this during an initial consultation.
 Their assessment of your current physical condition, together with an understanding of your recent medical history, will allow them to decide which flap technique is best suited for your needs.

-Which is better, tissue flap reconstruction or implant-based reconstruction?
+Which is better: tissue flap reconstruction or implant-based reconstruction?

 Both approaches have their advantages and disadvantages.
 Ultimately, the decision between either approach will be determined by a host of factors that include your current physical health at the time of your mastectomy as well as your desired surgical outcome.